 Operation Snowball began in 1977 in Rockford, Illinois when participants of the Illinois Teenage Institute (ITI) (now the Cebrin Goodman Teen Institute/CGTI) came back to their community and thought, “We could do ITI back home!”
 Thus, Operation Snowball was created.
 The name originates from the idea that “If I have a positive impact on you, you can have a positive impact on someone else and the effect snowballs.”

-Operation Snowball Chapters are organized in schools and communities primarily in Illinois, but are also found in other states and internationally.
-View lists of our Chapters:
+Operation Snowball Teams are organized in schools and communities primarily in Illinois, but are also found in other states and internationally.

 For most, Snowball was a life changing experience and people want to continue the connection.
 The Operation Snowball Alumni & Friends was developed to do just that.
 You learned what it means to have the confidence to believe in yourself and continue to make healthy life choices, and impacting the next generation of Snowballers is legacy worth continuing.
 Here’s how you can be involved!